openhwgroup/core-v-xif/docs/source/x_ext.rst

   side effects based on the ``err`` signal).
   Furthermore, if a result interface handshake will occur for this same instruction, then the ``err`` and ``dbg`` information shall be passed onto that handshake as well.
 It is the responsibility of the |processor| to make sure that (precise) debug entry with *before* timing is achieved (possibly by killing following instructions that either are already offloaded or are in its own pipeline).
   Upon receiving ``err`` = 1 via the result interface handshake the |processor| is expected to take action to handle the error.
-  The error handling performed by the |processor| is implementation-defined and may include raising an (imprecise) NMI.
+  The error handling performed by the |processor| is implementation-defined and may include raising an (imprecise) :term:`NMI`.
   A |coprocessor| shall not itself use the ``err`` or ``dbg`` information to kill following instructions in its pipeline.

   If ``mem_result`` relates to an instruction that has been killed, then the |processor| is allowed to signal any value in ``mem_result`` and the |coprocessor| shall ignore the value received via ``mem_result``.